Creyos ADHD Assessment: A Clinical Protocol and Automated Report

 What is the Creyos ADHD Assessment Tool?

-This new condition-focused protocol is a direct result of feedback received from the Creyos community and is fundamentally different from the reports and protocols you may have used and reviewed to-date.
+This new condition-focused protocol is a direct result of feedback received from the Creyos community and is fundamentally different from the reports and protocols you may have used and reviewed to date.
 Specifically, this new report involves five Creyos cognitive tasks that examine 14 specific markers of ADHD.
-It then highlights whether the individual is within or outside the typical rating scale range for each, making it easy to identify atypical performance on criteria associated with ADHD.
+It highlights whether the individual is within or outside the typical rating scale range for each when compared to a representative sample of the general population, making it easy to identify atypical performance on diagnostic criteria associated with child or adult ADHD.

-Our pre-built ADHD assessment is different from any existing protocols you may have created or used in Creyos Health.
+Our pre-built ADHD evaluation is different from any existing protocols you may have created or used in Creyos Health.

 It is made up of: